 Here’s a selection of practical gadgets and tools to help keep things simple.

-It’s possible to get a mortgage without a deposit, for example Skipton Building Society offers 100% mortgages for people with a proven ‘track record’ of paying their rent.
+It’s possible to get a mortgage without a deposit, these are called 100% mortgages.
 But by saving a deposit of at least 5% and ideally at least 10% you’ll have access to more lenders and usually better mortgage rates too.

 While the best mortgage rates are usually reserved for people with a deposit of at least 40%.
 This may be a cash deposit if you’re buying your first home or this could be equity in your home if you’re remortgaging.